cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 ### Advanced add commands

-In this section I'll cover some options that are not as widely-used but are generally good to know.
+In this section, I'll cover some options that are not as widely-used but are generally good to know.

 <a id="git-add-n"></a>
 ```